Ingest: Minimum Viable Ontology / Domain Maps

 Connections Found

-2. agent-statelessness-means-harness-should-inject-context-automatically — extends: domain maps address the human-facing version of the same problem.
+2. agent-statelessness-means-the-context-engine-should-inject-context-automatically — extends: domain maps address the human-facing version of the same problem.
 An agent needs vocabulary injected because it cannot carry it between sessions; a human entering a new domain needs that same vocabulary bootstrapped because they lack domain experience.
 Both identify "minimum viable vocabulary" as the enabler of effective operation.

 3. discovery-is-seeing-the-particular-as-an-instance-of-the-general — exemplifies: domain maps operationalize the insight that "once named, recognizing further instances becomes cheap."
 The "conceptual thresholds" concept is the pedagogical term for this phenomenon — names unlock recognition.